naserahmadi/serenity_bot/README.md

 - Pull the llm that you want to use as the base model.
 The model should be selected based on the machine that the code is running on.
 For example: ``ollama run command-r:35b-v0.1-fp16`` or ``ollama run llama3:70b``.
 You can easily change your llm in the chatbot ui.
 - Run the application: ``streamlit run app.py``.

+## How chatbot manages history?
+After each conversation (when the user logged out from the system).
+We ask the chatbot to create a report from the previous conversation (a report which contains the information and symptoms related to the current user).
+This infomation are stored in ``users`` folder.
+Before starting each session we check ``users'' folder to see if we can retireve any report about the current user.
+If there is a report we pass it to the chatbot.

+## Chatbot evaluation
+In the current version, we ask user to rate the chatbot (from 1 to 5) and this data is stored in the users preferences.
+Another idea for evaluating chatbot is to use stronger models (GPT-4 or LLama3-70) to give a score to the output of the chatbot.
+Training a reference model (e.g. *Prometheus*) is another option which will be expensive.